lineofflight/peddler/README.md

 ### Rate limiting

 Amazon’s Selling Partner API (SP-API) imposes [rate limits][rate-limits] on most operations.
 Peddler respects these limits and automatically backs off when throttled.
-To override the default rate limit, pass a `:rate_limit` argument when running an operation.
+You can override the default rate limit by passing a `:rate_limit` to the operation.
+You can also provide an optional `:tries` argument to specify the number of request attempts, including retries, before giving up.
+By default, we retry once.

 **Note:** This functionality requires version 6 of the underlying [HTTP library][httprb].
 As of writing, this is not released yet.
 To use rate limiting, point to their main branch on GitHub.